IBM System/360 architecture: Interruption system

 The architecture defines 5 classes of interruption.
 An interruption is a mechanism for automatically changing the program state; it is used for both synchronous and asynchronous events.

 There are two storage fields assigned to each class of interruption on the S/360; an old PSW double-word and a new PSW double-word.
 The processor stores the PSW, with an interruption code inserted, into the old PSW location and then loads the PSW from the new PSW location.
 This generally replaces the instruction address, thereby effecting a branch, and (optionally) sets and/or resets other fields within the PSW, thereby effecting a mode change.

 The S/360 architecture defines a priority to each interruption class, but it is only relevant when two interruptions occur simultaneously; an interruption routine can be interrupted by any other enabled interruption, including another occurrence of the initial interruption.
 For this reason, it is normal practice to specify all of the mask bits, with the exception of machine-check mask bit, as 0 for the "first-level" interruption handlers.
 "Second-level" interruption handlers are generally designed for stacked interruptions (multiple occurrences of interruptions of the same interruption class).

 Input/Output interruption

-An I/O interruptionPoOps occurs at the completion of a channel program, after fetching a CCW with the PCI bit set and also for asynchronous events detected by the device, control unit or channel, e.g., completion of a mechanical movement.
+An I/O interruption occurs at the completion of a channel program, after fetching a CCW with the PCI bit set and also for asynchronous events detected by the device, control unit or channel, e.g., completion of a mechanical movement.
 The system stores the device address into the interruption code and stores channel status into the CSW at location 64 ('40'X).